Welcome to the Fromex Email Club

 We will keep it interesting and NEVER send you spam or sell your email address to others.
 Sign up with your email address in the box below.
 You can easily unsubscribe at any time.
 Thanks for joining us.

 Images viewed on a computer monitor are displayed at 72 dots per inch or dpi.
 Each pixel is converted into a dot of color.
 An image with 640x480 resolution will be displayed on a monitor as 640/72=8.9 inches by 480/72=6.7 inches, or 8.9 x 6.7 inches in size.
-Therefore an image with 640x480 resolution is a good size image to view on a monitor, email to a friend or use on a website.
+Therefore an image with 640x480 resolution is a good size image to view on a monitor, email to a friend, use on social media or on a website.
 Unfortunately, this resolution is too small to make a quality photographic print.
 Here's why.

 At Fromex, we use the most technically advanced equipment available today to produce beautiful photographs from your digital files.
 In order to produce a photo quality print, we must print at 300 ppi (pixels per inch); have at least 300 pixels for every inch of the print.
 In order to produce a photo quality 4"x6" print we need a file resolution of 6"x 300ppi=1800 pixels across the width and 4"x 300ppi=1200 pixels in height.
 Therefore we prefer a file resolution of about 1800x1200 or higher for optimum 4x6 prints.
 This resolution would require a 2.1 megapixel digital camera (1800x1200=2.1 million pixels).
 A quality 8x10 print would need an image file with a resolution of 3000x2400 or higher.
 Smaller resolution files can be printed, but the results will be less than optimum.